manojnd9/rtsp-object-detection/README.md

 This option enables the possibility to extend the object-detection implementation to be production ready!

-Start the FastAPI app with following command.
-This runs uvicorn under the hood.
+Start the `FastAPI` app with following command.
+This runs `uvicorn` via `poetry` under the hood.
+If you are already in the `poetry shell` you can directly run the `uvicorn` without `poetry run`.

 ```
 make dev
 ```

+For the first time, the app starting can take some time as it has to download the `yolo` model.

 Open the `Swagger Documentation` in the browser at [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) to access the following routes.